universedocs/Universe-Docs/README.md

 14. Collection of documents can be used to create an application without any coding (no code software)
 15. It is a library for applications, documents, books, etc.,
 16. All items (documents, options, document items) are searchable using text

-**NOTE 1**: Please don't create duplicate softwares to compete, rather we can do it in cooperation!
-Will make sure flexible!

-**NOTE 2**: Software is free and open source so that all can use it, can include any valuable feature user needs no restrictions!
-Contents and usage may be paid or free, so still can earn money!
-Can share profit!

-Required developers see end of the document!

-Universe Documents (Universe Docs) (I've started this project from October 2018)

-This project is partially done!
-Once completed it will benefit!

 ## Platforms